Azure-Samples/azure-docs-powershell-samples/expressroute-gateway/gateway-migration/README.md

 1. Enable AFEC flag on customer subscription:
    - AllowDeletionOfIpPrefixFromSubnet
    - AllowMultipleAddressPrefixesOnSubnet
-1. Customer need to add a second prefix to gateway subnet via PowerShell
 1. Install the latest PowerShell for Az.Network Module to have the new API to enable/disable gateway
 1. Run `PrepareMigration.ps1`, this script performs validation and create all new resources : gateway and connections